wp-plugins/wp-cleanfix/readme.txt

 Tags: Database, Post, Page, Categories, Post Meta, Revision, Comments, Compress, Improvements, Manage, Clean, Repair, Optimize, Fix, Tools, Utility
 Requires at least: 2.9.1
 Tested up to: 3.1.2
-Stable tag: 2.3.1
+Stable tag: 2.4

-WP CleanFix is an all in one tool for check, repair, fix and optimize your Wordpress blog.
+WP CleanFix is an all in one tool for check, repair, fix and optimize your WordPress blog.

 == Description ==

+**[HOT NEWS]** WP CleanFix will be part of the new upcoming [wpXtreme](http://www.wpxtre.me "wpXtreme")!

+**wpXtreme** is a powerful tool for enhancing your WordPress experience.
+Downloading one free plugin, you will get:

+* a lot of improvements to the WordPress core for free (like a cool backend layout, improved user management, etc)
+* access to the evergrowing wpxPluginStore, where you will be able to download plugins for all your needs

+Signup to [wpXtreme](http://www.wpxtre.me "wpXtreme") and win a free licence!

-WP CleanFix is a management tool for for check, repair, fix and optimize your Wordpress blog.
+WP CleanFix is a management tool for for check, repair, fix and optimize your WordPress blog.
 The Ajax interface allow to manage all status in one only page!
 Remember: This software is free.
 You don't need to donate money to support it.
 Just talk about it.

 **FEATURES**